 23. And Jesus answered them, saying, “The hour is come for the Son of man to be glorified.

-29. Then the crowd that stood by and heard it said it was thunder; others said, “An angel has spoken to him!”
+29. Then the crowd that was standing there and heard it said that it had thundered; others said, “An angel has spoken to him!”

 30. Jesus answered and said, “This voice didn’t come for my sake, but for yours.